Chess is everything; Art, Science, and Sport. – Anatoly Karpov

 Benefits Of Playing Chess For Kids

-1. While playing chess, both left and right side of the brain get active as it involves creative thinking and strategic planning as well.
-Therefore, it exercises both sides of the brain.
+- While playing chess, both the left and right sides of the brain get activated as it involves creative thinking and strategic planning.

-1. Chess also helps to enhance mathematical and reading skills (3).
+- Chess could also double as one of the best educational activities for kids as it helps enhance mathematical and reading skills (3).

 While there are several benefits of playing chess, not all children enjoy it.
 If your children love the game, then encourage them.
 You may start with beginner level tutorials for young kids.

 Teaching chess to kids requires a lot of practice.
-This game includes many complicated moves, and even an insignificant decision could lead to failure.
+This is one of those brain games for kids that includes many complicated moves, and even an insignificant decision could lead to failure.
 The tactics that would teach your child about the winning moves can only be achieved through consistency.
 To help them gain mastery over the moves, introduce them to a professional chess player.
 Encourage them to participate in the game every day and try to show them a few matches to help them calculate the players’ moves.
 Finally, let them play, succeed and fail to resurge successfully and learn valuable lessons.
 After all, chess is also called the game of life.

 Infographic: The Power Of Playing Chess For Children